 Family Law in ChinaUpdated on Tuesday 08th November 2022

 Rate this article

-based on 2 reviews
+based on 3 reviews

-based on 2 reviews
+based on 3 reviews

-Our Chinese attorneys can help you, if you want to get married in China, file for divorce or in any other matter regarding Family Law.
+If you are a foreigner who wants to get married in China or you are considering establishing a family there, you should know how family life is regulated by law and what rights you have in China.
+Our Chinese attorneys can help you if you want to get married in China, file for divorce, or in any other matter regarding the Family Law.

 Marriage and divorce in China